How to Move WordPress to a New Domain in 7 Easy Steps

 add the selected domain to hosting to migrate WordPress site to a new domain

-Now it’s time to enter your new domain name, subdomain, document root for adding a new domain to hosting.
-After adding these info, click on the add domain button to copy and migrate WordPress site to a new domain.
+Now it’s time to enter your new domain name, subdomain, and document root for adding a new domain to hosting.
+After adding this information, click on the add domain button to copy and migrate WordPress site to a new domain.

 Step #2: Copy your previous domain folder and paste it to new.